This is not a sponsored review of the Ergobaby Embrace Baby Carrier, but it does contain affiliate links to Ergobaby products.

 As one of those unfortunate souls who suffers from a bad back (I suffered a herniated L4/L5 disc 8 weeks after my first baby and ended up having a microdiscectomy), carrying babies in a way that is going to keep my back happy is top of the priority list of things I look for in a sling.

 Having discovered and fallen in love with the Ergobaby 360 baby carrier for its back-protective ways, I was keen to see if Ergobaby had a similar newborn version which did not involve an extra bulky insert.
 To my delight, they did!
-And between the Baby Bjorn, Qatan and Freerider slings that I’ve tried and tested over the past few weeks, the Ergobaby Embrace Baby Carrier has outshone them all and become my go-to sling during the newborn phase.
+And between the Baby Bjorn, Qatan and Freerider slings that I’ve tried and tested over the past few weeks, the Ergobaby Embrace Baby Carrier has outshone them all, become my go-to sling during the newborn phase and I consider it the best baby carrier for back support.

 What I love about the Ergobaby Embrace Baby Carrier